Kozzi11/puppet/README.md

 createuser
 ---------
-Add user with username: kozak and password: polda11 -- for remote ssh access
+Add user with username: kozak and password: polda11 (for remote ssh access)

 selinux
 ------